12 cosy winter pubs to visit in Kent

 Run by a husband and wife team who are dedicated to good food made well with locally sourced ingredients, The Plough Inn in Stalisfield is an old pub with exposed wooden beams and low ceilings, perfect to coop up in after a country walk.

 Well thought-out ingredients go into every dish made at The Plough with Kentish producers put at the forefront of the seasonally changing menus.
+The Good Pub Guide has awarded The Plough the Kent Dining Pub of the Year 2020.

 The historical George and Dragon pub in Sandwich was opened over 570 years, and has been a firm favourite for those seeking shelter and a pint or two for centuries.
 It is now Cask Marque accredited for its well kept ales.